Boarding at Prep School

 Our junior boarding houses have warm and comfortable common rooms, dedicated prep rooms equipped with computers with filtered internet access, ample private bathroom facilities and kitchens.
 The house offices are a focal point where boys and girls like to gather to relax and talk with staff about their day.
 Every child has their own personal space within their room.

-Our boarding accommodation is designed to be as flexible as possible.
-Children may stay with us on a full time or weekly basis, or for just one or two nights during the week.
-We also provide flexi-boarding so, if you are travelling away on business or your child is taking part in extra-curricular activities and wants to make the most of their evening by staying on-site, you can be reassured that he or she will be well cared for.
+Our boarding packages are designed to be as flexible as possible.
+Children may stay with us on a full time or weekly basis, or just board 'part-time' for two fixed nights during the week.
+We also provide occasional boarding, so if you are travelling away on business or your child is taking part in co-curricular activities and wants to make the most of their evening by staying on-site, you can be reassured that he or she will be well cared for.
+More information is available by clicking on the boarding options link.

 The school has a separate dedicated activity programme for boarders in addition to regular school activities.
 To keep up with what’s going on pupils need to check the calendar and look out for notices in school or in the house.
 Additionally there are open swimming sessions at various times in the week.
 The sports hall can also be used for various sports under supervision such as indoor football, badminton, indoor tennis, basketball etc. Practice rooms in the music school are also available for use by liaising with the Director of Music.